moq-wg/moq-transport/draft-lcurley-warp.md

 * MAY overlap with other segments.
 This means timestamps may be interleaved between segments.
 * MAY reference frames in other segments, but only if listed as a dependency.

-Segments are encoded using fragmented MP4 {{ISOBMFF}}.
-This is necessary to store timestamps and various metadata depending on the codec.
-A future draft of Warp may specify other container formats.

 ## Delivery Order
 Media is produced with an intended order, both in terms of when media should be presented (PTS) and when media should be decoded (DTS).
 As stated in motivation ({{latency}}), the network is unable to maintain this ordering during congestion without increasing latency.